arushacharyamnnit/TimeCapsule/README.md

 # TimeCapsule
 App for storing notes and imp info locally in your phone for different users:
-Signup login feature
+1.)Signup login feature

-shared preferences used
+2.)shared preferences used

-firebase for authentication
+3.)firebase for authentication

-xml
+4.)xml

-java
+5.)java